On the intersections of finitely generated subgroups of free groups: reduced rank to full rank: The structure of

 If we want to allow $\hat{w}$ to be imprimitive, then it follows that the map $\core(\Gamma\times_{\Delta}S^1)\to \Delta$ consists of at most $\beta_1(\Gamma)$ many free homotopy classes of cycles.
-We here prove Theorem \ref{long_cycles_graph_equiv} from the introduction, generalising this result in some sense to arbitrary unions of cycles.
+We here prove a result transverse to this, Theorem \ref{long_cycles_graph_equiv} from the introduction.